Boris Johnson declared the pandemic all but over. Now UK cases are soaring – KION546

 Some things may yet shut back down; Johnson’s spokesperson admitted on Monday that a “challenging” winter lies ahead, and the Prime Minister has refused to rule out a return of mask mandates or stronger restrictions to protect the country’s National Health Service (NHS) in the coming weeks.

-But some experts are clamoring for a more urgent change in approach.
+But experts — including Johnson’s own health care chiefs — are clamoring for a more urgent change in approach.

+The NHS Confederation, which represents providers of the service, urged the government on Wednesday to move to its “Plan B” raft of measures, which would include European-style vaccination passes and more mask mandates.
+But the government has ruled out that move for now, only insisting it was closely watching the case figures.

 “There’s a whole series of ways (in which) we’re out of line with western Europe and the rest of the world,” said Martin McKee, professor of European Public Health at the London School of Hygiene & Tropical Medicine.